Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: Introduction

 \vs

 On the other hand, in a completely different story of quantum Teichm\"uller theory developed by Kashaev \cite{Ka1}, in order to quantize a certain version of the Teichm\"uller space of a punctured surface, a dotted triangulation of the surface is required, and per each change of dotted triangulations is associated a unitary operator.
-The main result of \cite{FKi} states that the operators ${\bf A}_j$ and ${\bf T}_{jk}$ coming from the representation theory of the quantum plane Hopf algebra $\mathcal{B}_q$ exactly coincide with Kashaev's operators $\til{\bf A}_j$ and $\til{\bf T}_{jk}$ developed in the quantum Teichm\"uller theory of punctured surfaces.
+The main result of \cite{FKi} states that the operators ${\bf A}_j$ and ${\bf T}_{jk}$ coming from the representation theory of the quantum plane Hopf algebra $\mathcal{B}_q$ (or more precisely, the `modular double' version of $\mathcal{B}_q$) exactly coincide with Kashaev's operators $\til{\bf A}_j$ and $\til{\bf T}_{jk}$ developed in the quantum Teichm\"uller theory of punctured surfaces.
 We note that ${\bf T}_{jk}$ and $\til{\bf T}_{jk}$ involve the non-compact quantum dilogarithm function $\Phi^\hbar$, while ${\bf A}_j$ and $\til{\bf A}_j$ are some analogs of the Fourier transformation, or the Weil intertwiner for metaplectic group representations.
+We also note that, results similar to that of \cite{FKi} were obtained by Kashaev \cite{Ka0}, Bai \cite{Bai} and the author \cite{Kim_JPAA} in the case of finite dimensional representations, when $q$ is a root of unity.

 \vs

 In the present paper, we introduce a rather canonical Hopf $*$-algebra $\mathcal{C}_\mathbf{q}$ which we call the \emph{quantum pseudo-K\"ahler plane}, which can be viewed either as a deformation quantization of the complex two-dimensional plane $\mathbb{C}^2 = \{(z_1,z_2) : z_1,z_2\in\mathbb{C}\}$ with the pseudo-K\"ahler metric $dz_1\otimes d\ol{z}_2 + dz_2\otimes d\ol{z}_1$, or as a `complexified' version of the quantum plane; as an algebra it is